Trimectal CF, 35 mg 60 pcs

 Nervous system disorders:

-frequent unknown – symptoms of parkinsonism (tremor, akinesia, increased tone), unsteady gait, restless legs syndrome, other related movement disorders, usually reversible after discontinuation of therapy; sleep disorders (insomnia, somnolence).
+frequency unknown – symptoms of parkinsonism (tremor, akinesia, increased tone), gait instability, restless legs syndrome, other associated motor disorders, usually reversible after cessation of therapy; sleep disorders (insomnia, drowsiness).

-frequently, arterial hypotension, orthostatic hypotension, which may be accompanied by general malaise, dizziness or falling, especially when simultaneously taking hypotensive drugs, “flushes” of blood to the face.
+rarely – arterial hypotension, orthostatic hypotension, which may be accompanied by general malaise, dizziness or falling, especially when taking antihypertensive drugs at the same time, “flushes” of blood to the facial skin.

 Gastrointestinal disorders: